 Available with English captions.

-Catherine E. Lhamon, U.S. Commission on Civil Rights – Visiting Scholar Series
+Presented by Catherine E. Lhamon, U.S. Commission on Civil Rights – Visiting Scholar Series

-“I hope the strongest take-home from our conversation today will be the reminder that each of us has capacity, and, I think, moral imperative to take steps within our power to improve justice in our communities.
-I see the work done here at McLean Hospital as a key component of that work, and I appreciate you for it.”
+This talk, Lhamon hopes, “will be the reminder that each of us has capacity, and, I think, moral imperative to take steps within our power to improve justice in our communities.”